The Best Business Security Solutions of 2025

 What We Don’t Like

-SimpliSafe doesn’t offer as many types of equipment as ADT, but it has everything a business needs for basic protection.
-It has motion sensors, entry sensors, and glass break sensors for detecting intrusion, security cameras for video monitoring, and emergency buttons as a way to get help quickly.
+SimpliSafe has everything a small business needs for basic protection.
+It has motion sensors, door and window sensors, and glass-break sensors for detecting intrusion, security cameras for video monitoring, and emergency buttons as a way to get help quickly.
 It can also monitor for fire and other safety emergencies.
-And if you’re looking for a shortcut, SimpliSafe has ready-made packages for businesses.

 SimpliSafe Monitoring